PragmaticCoding/PragmaticCoding.github.io/_drafts/2025-03-26-fxml-to-code.md

 ## The Design is Difficult to Understand

 It's monolithic.
 462 lines of FXML, and you need to scan all of it to understand that it's basically just 4 `Tabs` in a `TabPane`.
 The `GridPanes` were a particular chore, as the components were not organized in the FXML file at all, just jumbled up willy-nilly and difficult to locate.

-All in all, I spent more time trying to understand the FXML and FXML Controller than I did writing my own version.
+{% include notice type="primary" content = "All in all, I spent more time trying to understand the FXML and FXML Controller than I did writing my own version." %}

 ## "Bad" FXML Doesn't Appear Be More Verbose